jikan-me/jikan/readme.md

 - Use the REST API responsibly, bulk requesting data for building your own database/datasets is only allowed under conditions.
 [Read More](https://jikan.docs.apiary.io/#introduction/information/rate-limiting)

 ## [Donate](https://liberapay.com/Nekomata/donate)
-If you liked the service, please feel free to donate!
+If you found this useful, please feel free to donate to help with development!

 [![Donate](https://liberapay.com/assets/widgets/donate.svg)](https://liberapay.com/Nekomata/donate "Donate using Liberapay")